CarreraPHP/Guide-to-Ng2-from-Sencha-World/README.md

 # Guide-to-Ng2-from-Sencha-World
 This is a mini-book(some essential content) for the javascript developers who believe's what Sencha provides is all that available in Javascript.

-So, what are the things that you will find here- Well to explain it, let me put some names below and let me know if it rings some bell to you.
+So, what are the things that you will find here.
+Well to explain it, let me put some names below and let me know if it rings some bells to you.

 - TypeScript
 - NativeScript